All Episodes

 Yeah, the procession of things.

-Yeah, so like I said, I'm not a religious person, but I can see the value in understanding the world Because they represent what is true about human relationships and the way that we interact with one another.
+Because they represent what is true about human relationships and the way that we interact with one another.

 They are actually ordained by God, created from a top-down perspective.

-And it is in our, you know, it is man's role in the same way that the role of a tree is to grow, and all trees follow that, you know, that pathway because they don't have free will.
+And it is in our, you know, it is man's role in the same way that the role of a tree is to grow and all trees follow that, you know, that pathway because they don't have free will.

-But the thing is, even if you're like, you know, a purely materialistic atheist, you can still come to these conclusions because these are normative aspects of the universe.
+Yeah, but the thing is, even if you're like, you know, a purely materialistic atheist, you can still come to these conclusions because these are normative aspects of the universe.

 It's like, look, this is just the structure of the universe in relation to what you are as an objective living being within it.

-So, regardless of how you think they get there, there's no doubt that humans are hierarchical in these ways.
+And so regardless of how you think they get there, there's no doubt that humans are hierarchical in these ways.

 It's actually quite good.